 After the War of Independence the city continued to grow in population, partly due to the rural exodus, especially from La Janda area.
 This continued until the early 1990s when the trend reversed.

-In recent history, it is worth highlighting the importance of the city during the Spanish Civil War as a support base for the rebellious side.
+In recent history, it is worth highlighting the importance of the city during the Spanish Civil War as a support base for the Republican side.

 Since the second half of the twentieth century, engineering works have been undertaken to expand and improve access to the city.
 In 1969 the José León de Carranza Bridge was inaugurated, which connects with Puerto Real, in 2002 the lowering of the railway into tunnels was completed.

-In 2003, the Ministry of the Presidency granted the city, by royal decree 1688/2003, a Plaque of Honor of the Order of Constitutional Merit.
+In 2003, the city was granted a royal decree 1688/2003, a Plaque of Honour of the Order of Constitutional Merit.

 In 2012 Cádiz hosted various events to commemorate the bicentennial of the 1812 Constitution, including the Ibero-American summit of Heads of State.

-The constitution or La Pepa Bridge, the second bridge across the Bay of Cádiz opened on 24 September 2015.
+The 1812 Constitution Bridge also known as or La Pepa Bridge, the second bridge across the Bay of Cádiz opened on 24 September 2015.
 It links Cádiz city with Puerto Real on the mainland.
-It is the longest bridge in Spain and the longest span of a cable-stayed bridge in the country.
+It is the longest bridge in Spain at 3,092m and at 540m the longest bridge span in Spain.